Jahfry/SteamOS/keyd.md

    `sudo nano /etc/keyd/keyboard.conf`

       * Contents:
       ```
       ```
      * **NOTE**: Ideally I would activate/deactivate the macro on keyboard "capslock" with the same "backspace" on the numpad that activates the WoW macros there.
-But I didn't find a good way to do that without having the NUMPADMACRO remappings also affect the keyboard
+        * I didn't find a good way to do that without having the NUMPADMACRO remappings also affect the keyboard
-     * This means when I'm playing WoW I press numpad "backspace" and keyboard "pause" once to activate the macros
+        * This choice means when I'm playing WoW I press numpad "backspace" and keyboard "pause" once to activate the macros
         * When I am done with WoW I **hold** numpad "backspace" and keyboard "pause" to deactivate the macros
         * Don't forget the keyboard "backspace + enter + escape" sequence will terminate 'keyd' even in Game mode if you get into a weird situation
 * That's it (almost)

 ## 7. Additional Tweaks